 And the population gets tripled during the summer vacation.
 Block Island is not crowded in the winter, but if you are planning to relocate there, you will enjoy it – but you have to prepare to adjust to the new life there.
 And it would surprise you that the streets of the Island are lined with boutiques, stores, restaurants, and lots more.

 How Many Year-round Residents Are On Block Island?

-As beautiful as the Block is, it is not crowded like other areas in Rhode Island.
-The population of residents on the Block Year-round is no fewer than 900-1000 persons.
+As beautiful as this place is, it is not crowded like other areas in Rhode Island.
+The population of residents Year-round is no fewer than 900-1000 persons.
 Although vacationists visit the area in large numbers, only 900-1000 are permanent residents.